akhileshpnn/SynMMS/CellularAutomata_RDSim/Readme.md

 # Diffusion
 For a given diffusant radius (e.g. of 3 voxels, can be different for each species), all voxels with the same identifier within that radius are diffusively linked (helper_initNeighb_StatTub.h) and per simulation iteration the concentration per voxel of this neighborhood is averaged (helper_diffuse.h).

 Please refer to the Methods of the paper and the (poorly commented) code and scripts for more information.
+There is no separate matlab script file for the panels in Fig.4f, because the data plotted there is a condensed form of the data generated for Supplementary Fig. 6i-k.